Kozo Iizuka: Public response

-In interviews with the media, the husband and father of the woman and girl killed by Iizuka, Takuya Matsunaga, criticized Iizuka for not looking him in the eye when apologizing to him, and also questioned the sincerity of the apology, given how Iizuka continued to claim that he was not at fault.
-The case drew an unusual amount of attention due to the apparent leniency Iizuka was treated with, and criticism that he was being treated as a notional "upper-class citizen" (Japanese: 上級国民, Hepburn: jōkyū kokumin), to whom regular rules do not apply.
+In interviews with the media, Matsunaga criticized Iizuka for not looking him in the eye when apologizing to him, and also questioned the sincerity of the apology, given how Iizuka continued to claim that he was not at fault.
+The case drew an unusual amount of attention due to the leniency Iizuka was treated with, and criticism that he was being treated as a notional "upper-class citizen" (Japanese: 上級国民, Hepburn: jōkyū kokumin), to whom regular rules do not apply.
 Many people pointed out that the Japanese police immediately arrest regular people, who are without such status or influence, but did not arrest Kozo Iizuka because of his social standing until pressured to do so by the public.

-In analyzing the reactions to the incident, Toyo Keizai commentator Atsushi Manabe writes that Iizuka's words and actions after the crash "added fuel to the fire", and as a result the case represents to people how unapologetic liars and coldblooded psychopaths succeed more than regular honest people, which goes against the zeitgeist of the common people.
-Manabe further writes that this "victory of brazen shamelessness" represents a loss of morals, and is why people feel disgust and anger., and that, to many people, the case represents how Japanese law no longer functions as it should, with criminals being able to get away with their crimes by using their privileged positions in society.
+In analyzing the reactions to the incident, Toyo Keizai commentator Atsushi Manabe writes that Iizuka's words and actions after the crash "added fuel to the fire", and as a result the case represents to people how "unapologetic liars and coldblooded psychopaths succeed more than regular honest people, which goes against the zeitgeist of the common people".
+Manabe further writes that this "victory of brazen shamelessness" represents a loss of morals, and is why people feel disgust and anger as well as a belief that the case represents how Japanese law no longer functions as it should, with criminals being able to get away with their crimes by using their privileged positions in society.

-The case renewed attention regarding the problem of crashes caused by elderly drivers which was a pre-existing topic for several years before.
-It was reported that in the aftermath of the crash, more elderly people voluntarily surrendered their driver licenses.
+The case renewed attention to the issue of crashes caused by elderly drivers which had been a contentious topic for several years before.
+In the aftermath of the crash, a record number of elderly drivers voluntarily surrendered their driver licenses.

 A documentary covering the case aired on Tokyo Broadcasting System Television on 4 April 2021.

 Japanese Wikipedia article controversy

-Attention was also brought to Iizuka's article in Japanese Wikipedia, which goes in-depth into his accomplishments, but had no mention of the incident.
-Whether the incident should be mentioned on the article resulted in edit wars and discussions that were subsequently reported by Asahi Shimbun.
+Following the incident, attention was drawn to Iizuka's article in Japanese Wikipedia, which goes in-depth into his accomplishments, but had no mention of the incident at the time in September 2020.
+Whether the incident should be mentioned on the article resulted in edit wars and discussions that were subsequently reported on by Asahi Shimbun.

+Death

+Iizuka died in prison due to old age on October 26, 2024.